bobbycomet/sus-tracker-twitch-bot/README.md

 Add Suspicious Words:
 Type the word you want to monitor into the box and click "Add Word."

+Update threshold V3:
+You can change the value of how the logic calculates dynamically.
+The logic is the same as below, but percent rate value changes with this new threshold you set.

 Delete a Word:
 Highlight the word in the list, then click "Delete Word" to remove it from monitoring.
 Log In to Your Twitch Account: